wacko/theguidetocuba/setting_the_road/structure.md

 $ cd twitter
 ```

-From now on, all the instructions from the command line must be executed
+From now on, you must execute all the command line instructions from this
-from this directory.
+directory.
 For example:

 ```html
 $ ls